ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 **Application Workload**<br>

 The Application workload VPC provides the dedicated compute, storage, and network services to support the frontend / UI application that end-users use to access an agentic system.
-It also includes backend applications and business microservices that agentic AI application many require.
+It also includes backend applications and business microservices that agentic AI application may require.
 These include the virtual server instance or Red Hat OpenShift for containerized workloads.

 **Agentic AI Application Workload**<br>